 Whatever you do, don't whine about your mediocre grades; take responsibility for them.
 There is one excuse, however, that you can always get away with.
 If you worked and paid your own way through undergrad, be sure to mention that in your essays.
 Working is the one universal justification for bad grades.
 (A comment I've heard from many admissions officers.)

 A Caveat to Your Undergraduate GPA

 As I mentioned in the GMAT section of this Web site, admissions officers are very concerned about math skills.
-If you believe that your math grades are not up to par and that your performance on the math portion of the GMAT isn't good enough to make up for those grades, do everything possible to take a math course through a local university before applying to B-school.
+If you believe that your math grades are not up to par and that your performance on the math portion of the GMAT isn't good enough to make up for those grades, do everything possible to take a math course through a local university's extension school.
 You need to allay the admissions committee's fears about your ability to cut it in math-intensive classes.
-While you can be accepted into a great MBA program with only better-than-average verbal skills, you won't be accepted if you are suspected of having anything but strong math skills.
+While you can be accepted into a great MBA program with only better-than-average verbal skills, you won't be accepted if you are suspected of having terrible math skills.
 So fix your math profile.

 You can't change your GPA, so there isn't much sense in worrying about it.
-People with bad GPAs get into great schools all the time, though, because they have strong GMAT scores and good work experience.
+People with bad GPAs get into great schools all the time, though, because they have strong GMAT scores and great essays.

 Don't let your GPA keep you from applying to top business school.
 The median GPAs reported by some top programs can be intimidating, but the GPAs of accepted students vary a great deal—even more than do their GMAT scores.
 (The middle 80 percent range at top schools can be 3.0 to 3.8.)